Kalixie/Gut-Microbiome-Shotgun-Metagenomics-Project-/README.md

 ### Data acquisition and preprocessing

-Shotgun metagenomic sequencing data for six human gut microbiome samples were obtained from publicly available Sequence Read Archive (SRA) datasets through the usage of sra-tools.
+Shotgun metagenomic sequencing data for six human gut microbiome samples were obtained from publicly available Sequence Read Archive (SRA) datasets through the usage of sra-tools (v.
+3.2.1) (NCBI, 2026).
 The dataset consisted of three vegan (SRR8146978, SRR8146977, SRR8146974) and three omnivorous samples  (SRR8146971, SRR8146969, SRR8146936).
-Data was quality checked through the usage of fastQC to evaluate read quality.
+Data was quality checked through the usage of FastQC (v.
+0.12.1) (Andrews, 2010) to evaluate read quality.
 Original reads were used for downstream analysis as quality was high.

 ### Taxonomic Classification

-Kraken2 was used to classify sequencing reads against the standard Kraken2 database,16 GB version February 2026 release stored on the Canada Compute Nibi cluster.
+Kraken2 (v.
+2.17.1) (Wood et al., 2019) was used to classify sequencing reads against the standard Kraken2 database 16 GB version February 2026 release stored on the Canada Compute Nibi cluster.
 Each sample was processed in paired end mode with a confidence threshold of 0.2, generating both Kraken output files and classification reports.

 ### Abundance Estimation

-To improve abundance estimation, Bracken was applied to Kraken2 output to re-estimate species level abundances using Bayesian models of k-mer distribution (Lu et al., 2017).
+To improve abundance estimation, Bracken (v.3.1) was applied to Kraken2 output to re-estimate species level abundances using Bayesian models of k-mer distribution (Lu et al., 2017).
 Parameters were set to read length 150 bp and taxonomic level S for species.
 Bracken reports generated were combined into a single BIOM format file using kraken-biom (v.
 1.2.0).
 This BIOM file was then imported into R for further analysis.

 ### Import into R